Frequently asked questions:

 What happens in the 15-minute consultation?

-It sounds like a lot to pack into 15 minutes, but it is absolutely doable!
+It sounds like a lot to cover in 15 minutes, but it is absolutely doable!

 What is the cancellation policy?